wyuenho/emacs-pet/README.rst

 How does ``pet`` work?
 ----------------------

-The first key insight is to recognize the paths to executables of many of these linting and formatting Emacs packages rely on are configurable.
+The first key insight is to recognize the paths to the executables of many Python linting and formatting Emacs packages are configurable.

 The second key insight is Emacs allows you to setup a different value for the exectuable path on a per buffer basis, and that these packages work with these